abdrahmansoltan/Learning-Notes/Frontend/DEV/Webpack.md

 **Loaders**: Third party extensions that help webpack to bundle files by telling webpack how to modify **(interpret and translate)** files (on a per-file basis) before its added to the dependency graph.

 - Loaders are also javascript `modules` (`functions`) that takes the `source file` and return it in a `modifies state`
+- They use `REGEX` pattern to match files and apply transformations to them
 - They are the transformations that are applied on the source code of a module.
   - They allow you to **pre-process** files as you `import` or `load` them.
 Thus, loaders are kind of like (**tasks** in other build tools) and provide a powerful way to handle frontend build steps, or like (allowing you to `import` css files directly from your Javascript modules).
   - Once the file becomes a module, webpack can use it as a dependency in the dependency graph.